-Construction (after receipt of the appropriate project documentation) will take 36-54 months for load interconnections requiring transmission line extensions greater than 1 mile at any transmission voltage.
+Construction (after receipt of the appropriate project documentation) will take 30-48 months for load interconnections requiring transmission line extensions greater than 1 mile at any transmission voltage.

-e.
-54-60 months
+d.
+48 - 60 months

-Construction (after receipt of the appropriate project documentation) will take 54-60 months for load interconnections that potentially involve gas-insulated substations, underground transmission, other major
+Construction (after receipt of the appropriate project documentation) will take 48-60 months for load interconnections that potentially involve transmission power transformers, gas-insulated substations, underground transmission, long lead time material, other major Transmission System reinforcements, or appropriate State Regulatory Approvals such as a Certificate of Authority (CA) or Certificate of Public Convenience and Necessity (CPCN).